opennetworkinglab/onos/web/gui2/AngularMigration.md

   * See https://webapplog.com/es6/ for a list of things that ES6 brings
 * Each item (Service, Component, Directive, Pipe or Module) gets its own file ending with this type e.g. function.service.ts
 * Each test file is the name of the item with .spec.ts e.g. function.service.spec.ts
+    * It is considered best practice to put the Unit test of a component or service right next to it in the folder - some new unit tests have been placed in a tests folder, but they will have to come back out from there in to the individual folders.
 * Modules are used to group together services, components, directives etc
 * When starting any new component use the `ng generate ..` This will create the associated test too